Note

 Select a Project#

-We will start with a simple liquid flow example.
+We will start with a simple liquid flow example and set the OGS execution to interactive.

 Initialize the simulation and first step#